Wondering how to read Japanese

 Why is manga read from right to left?

 Manga is read from right to left because it follows the traditional Japanese writing system, known as tategaki, where text is written in vertical columns from top to bottom, with columns ordered from right to left.
-Even though some modern Japanese text is written horizontally, this traditional reading direction has been preserved for most books and manga as a cultural standard.
+Even though some modern Japanese text is written horizontally, this traditional reading direction has been preserved for most books and

-What is the difference between manga, manhwa, and manhua?
+What is the difference between manga , manhwa, and manhua?

-What does “raw manga” mean?
+What does “raw manga ” mean?

 Is reading manga a good way to learn Japanese?